rous6026nz/knex-blog-app/README.md

-# boilerplate-knex
+# Boilerplate-knex
-A boilerplate set up repo to create a new NodeJS, ExpressJS, Express-Handlebars and KnexJS project.
+A boilerplate set up repo to create a new NodeJS, ExpressJS, Express-Handlebars, KnexJS, Jest and Supertest project.